kakoni/embulk-filter-ruby/README.md

 # TruffleRuby filter for Embulk

-Uses TruffleRuby to run filter functions
+Uses TruffleRuby to run filter functions.
+Use
+JDK from https://github.com/graalvm/graalvm-ce-builds/releases to run this

 ## Overview